ahmedsalah767/To-do-list/README.md

  each user will have an accout and he could create tasks, the task will be saved to the database linked to his user ID

  users could retrieve the tasks based on categories or just chronological order

+# Quick Start:
+use this command to install all dependencise:

+$npm install

+start the app:

+$node server.js